BY PASTOR T. O. BANSO

 God is kind, but He is also a consuming fire (Deuteronomy 4:24, 9:3; Hebrews 12:29).
 Those who enjoy God’s goodness must never abuse it because of the severity of God.
 Romans 11:21-23 says, “For if God did not spare the natural branches, He may not spare you either.
 Therefore consider the goodness and severity of God: on those who fell, severity; but toward you, goodness, if you continue in His goodness.
 Otherwise you also will be cut off” (NKJV).
 Please take note of that – the goodness of God and the severity of God.

 Because the Lord is good, He ensures that the enemies don’t destroy His children.
 His goodness gives His children deliverance.
 It provides them a way of escape.
 David said, “Do not let me fall into their hands.
-For they accuse me of things I’ve never done and breathe out violence against me.
-Yet I am confident that I will see the LORD’s goodness while I am here in the land of the living” (Psalm 27:12-13 NLT).
+For they accuse me of things I’ve never done; with every breath they threaten me with violence.
+Yet I am confident I will see the Lord’s goodness while I am here in the land of the living” (Psalm 27:12-13 NLT).

 In whatever condition you find yourself, never forget that the Lord is good.
 If you trust in the Lord, He’ll surround you with mercy.
 “Many sorrows shall be to the wicked; but he who trusts in the LORD, mercy shall surround him” (Psalm 32:10 NKJV).

 5. The goodness of the Lord brings restoration.
-Psalm 126:4 says, “When the LORD restored his exiles to Jerusalem, it was like a dream!
-(NLT) Whatever you’ve lost, the goodness of the Lord can restore it to you.
+Psalm 126:1 says, “When the Lord brought back his exiles to Jerusalem, it was like a dream!”
+(NLT).
+Whatever you’ve lost, the goodness of the Lord can restore it to you.
 Just have faith in the Lord and faithfully follow Him.

 Jeremiah 33:10-11 prophesied restoration in the cities of Judah and the desolate streets of Jerusalem.
 Verse 11 says there would be the voice of those who would say, “Praise the LORD of hosts, for the LORD is good, for His mercy endures forever” (NKJV).
 The prophecy was fulfilled.
 The Lord’s goodness shall bring you restoration.

 You must refuse to be impatient.
 Follow those who through faith and patience inherit the promises (Hebrews 6:12).
-Psalm 37:34a says, “Don’t be impatient for the LORD to act!”
-(NLT).
+Psalm 37:34a says, “Don’t be impatient for the Lord to act!”
+(TLB).

 Only the living can praise the Lord.
 Therefore, praise the Lord while you’re still alive.
 “The dead do not praise the LORD, nor any who go down into silence.
 But we will bless the LORD from this time forth and forevermore.
 Praise the LORD!”
 (Psalm 115:17-18 NKJV).
 Praise the Lord because He is good.